 Writing Activities: Year 5

-- The important events that happened to you throughout the day leading up to the moment in the clip
+- Talk about the important events that happened to you throughout the day;

-Remember to begin your diary entry with ‘Dear Diary’, and to write in the past tense.
+- Remember to write in the past tense.

 Once you have finished, why not read it out loud to someone at home?